Unlocking the Secrets of Public Relations for Entrepreneurs

 A brand that shows up well

-If your digital footprint looks confused, incomplete, or inconsistent, it becomes harder for the media to trust you.
-Behind the scenes, PR teams are quietly cleaning things up — tightening bios, updating websites, rewriting captions, creating talking points, and aligning your online presence so it matches the opportunities you’re asking for.
+If your digital footprint appears confused, incomplete, or inconsistent, it becomes harder for the media to trust you.
+Behind the scenes, PR teams are quietly cleaning things up—tightening bios, updating websites, rewriting captions, creating talking points, and aligning your online presence so it matches the opportunities you’re pursuing.

 Great PR doesn’t start with pitching.
 It starts with preparation.